 The State Constitution requires the Governor to prepare and submit to the General Assembly a State budget for the ensuing year.
 The State budgets and controls its financial activities on the cash basis of accounting.
 In compliance with State law, the State records its financial transactions in either of two major categories - the general fund or the special fund.
 References to these two funds in this document include the terms "budgetary" or "budgetary basis" to differentiate them from the GAAP funds of the same name which encompass different funding categories.
-The General Assembly enacts the budget through the passage of specific line-item appropriations by department, the legal level of budgetary control, the sum of which must not exceed 98 percent of the State Constitution.
+The General Assembly enacts the budget through the passage of specific line-item appropriations by department, the legal level of budgetary control, the sum of which must not exceed 98 percent of the estimated revenues and available unencumbered cash balance from the prior year pursuant to the State Constitution.
 The Governor has the power to approve or veto each appropriation passed by the General Assembly.
 The General Assembly may also enact supplemental appropriation or special appropriation bills after it completes action on the State's budget.